NOAA-EMC/NCEPLIBS-bufr/docs/master_tables.md

 This document describes the format and concept of master BUFR tables.
-These are required by the NCEPLIBS-bufr software whenever the IO='SEC3' option is specified during a call to subroutine openbf() for the reading/decoding of a file of BUFR messages.
-Otherwise, if a different value of IO is specified, then only a
+These are required by the NCEPLIBS-bufr software whenever the io='SEC3' option is specified during a call to subroutine openbf() for the reading/decoding of a file of BUFR messages.
+Otherwise, if a different value of io is specified, then only a
 [DX BUFR tables](@ref dfbftab) file is normally required, and master BUFR tables are not needed.